DannyMcwaves/trackly-app-electron/README.md

 # Trackly Desktop

 ### What is Trackly Desktop
 Trackly desktop is an [Electron application](https://electronjs.org/) built for tracking user's activity and communicating with backend server.
-It's still under active development and thus subject to constant changes.
+It's still under active development and thus subject to constant change.

 ### Development
 To run a development copy of the application install dependencies with `yarn install` and then start the application with `yarn dev`.

-**WINDOWS:** If you're getting a `MSBuildToolsPath` exception, reinstall Node.js.
+> If you're getting a `MSBuildToolsPath` exception on Widndows, reinstall Node.js.
 Sometimes these errors are caused when there was a Visual Studio install on computer but was later removed.

 ### Log files
 Log files in production environment and development environments are save to the operating sistem's default log directory.